Home Mac Mac Processor history: How Apple transformed computing

 In the late 1980s, new trends began taking over the computing industry, overshadowing the legacy CPU architectures.
 Apple partnered with IBM and Motorola to design a common CPU platform that could rival the “Wintel” (Microsoft-Intel) domination.

 The Power Macintosh 6100 used the PowerPC architecture, following which around 87 different Mac models were launched.
-Clock speeds increased from 60 MHz all the way up to 2.7 GHz, which was remarkable for that era.
-The final Apple PowerPC model was released back in November 2005.
+Clock speeds increased from 60 MHz to 2.7 GHz, which was remarkable for that era.
+The final Apple PowerPC model was released in November 2005.

 1984-1995: Motorola 68 K